Communities in Schools of Atlanta

 Atlanta Public Schools

 Lisa Nicole Herring became superintendent of Atlanta Public Schools in 2020.
+By 2021, Herring, a member of the Leadership Atlanta class of 2023, had spearheaded the opening of the new Center for Equity and Social Justice, the district’s first office devoted solely to advancing equity in education.
+In that same year, Atlanta Public Schools recorded an all-time high graduation rate of 83.7 percent.
 She came to APS from Birmingham City Schools, which she led through a significant transformation by stabilizing leadership, improving system performance, and increasing student achievement.
-Herring built strong civic and corporate partnerships to provide innovative and equitable opportunities for all students across the diverse Birmingham community.
 The Macon native also served as chief academic officer for Jefferson County Public Schools in Louisville, Kentucky, a system with more than 100,000 students, where she successfully restructured the academic division and led the district’s strategic plan.

 Education: Spelman College, University of South Carolina (EdM, EdS), Georgia Southern University (EdD)

-Notable achivements: Helped launch the Birmingham Promise, which provides college tuition assistance and apprenticeship opportunities to local students, and Ed Farm, a public schools partnership with Apple, Alabama Power, TechBirmingham, and city leadership to build technology skills in students, teachers, and community members
+Notable achivements: Helped launch the Birmingham Promise, which provides college tuition assistance and apprenticeship opportunities to local students.

 Fulton County Schools